6 Warning Signs of Addiction

 While substance abuse treatment is not one-size-fits-all, all plans do emphasize one thing: talking it out.
 The road to recovery usually involves a combination of the following:

-• Psychotherapy: One-on-one or family therapy sessions can help cope with cravings and handle possible relapses.
+• Psychotherapy: One-on-one or family therapy sessions can help people cope with cravings and handle possible relapses.

-• Self-help groups: Groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) help addicts talk through their issues with people experiencing the same problems.
+• Self-help groups: Groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) help people with substance use disorders talk through their issues with people experiencing the same problems.

 • Individual sponsors: Many people involved with AA or NA choose to pair with an individual sponsor that serves as a confidant and mentor during the recovery process.

-• Treatment programs: Inpatient and outpatient rehab programs help addicts focus on getting sober through individual or group sessions, depending on the severity of the addiction.
+• Treatment programs: Inpatient and outpatient rehab programs help people with substance use disorders focus on getting sober through individual or group sessions, depending on the severity of the addiction.

-If you’re still having problems with withdrawal, cravings or depression, you may need non-addictive medication to help you quit for good, says Holiner.
-Talk to your healthcare provider to create a treatment plan that works best for you.
+If you’re still having problems with withdrawal, cravings, or depression, you may need non-addictive medication to help you quit for good, says Holiner.
+Seek help from a healthcare provider to create a treatment plan that works best for you.

 More On